justkolesov/Wasserstein1Benchmark/README.md

 import sys
 sys.path.append("..")

-from src.map_benchmark import MixToOneBenchmark, Celeba64Benchmark
+from src.map_benchmark import MixToOneBenchmark, Celeba64Benchmark, Cifar32Benchmark

 # Load the high-dimensional benchmark for dimension 16 (2, 4, ..., 128)
 #for number of funnels 64(4, 16, 64, 256)
 benchmark =  MixToOneBenchmark(16,64)

-# OR load the images benchmark pair
+# OR load the Celeba images benchmark pair
 # for number of funnels 16 (1,16), degree 10 (10, 100) correspondingly
 # benchmark = Celeba64Benchmark( 16, 10)

+# OR load the Celeba images benchmark pair
+# for number of funnels 16 (1,16), degree 10 (10, 100) correspondingly
+# benchmark = Cifar32Benchmark( 16, 10)

 # Sample 32 random points from the benchmark distributions (unpaired, for training)
 X = benchmark.input_sampler.sample(32)